 OK, The Cyclops from 1956 isn’t quite up there with Forbidden Planet or Invasion Of the Bodysnatchers or War Of the Worlds in 1950’s science fiction.
 It’s more down there with The Amazing Colossal Man, The Killer Shrews and From Hell It Came.
 I watched it anyway, every single frame.
 And I sometimes backed it up to watch the stupid parts over again.
 The over the top score in places helped.
 And that Gloria Talbot was cute as a bug, of which there were no giant versions in the movie.
 Giant lizards, a giant rodent, a giant snake and a giant hawk though.
 Plus the giant cyclops.
 Anyway, Lon Chaney Jr gets to be an idiot, and I didn’t recognize anyone else.
-Gloria Talbot, incidentally, was the great great great granddaughter of the guy who founded Glendale, tho’ I didn’t even know it had been losted.
+Gloria Talbot, incidentally, was the great great great granddaughter of the guy who founded Glendale, tho’ I didn’t even know it was losted.

 Touch a button.
 Things happen.
 A scientist becomes a beast.